benland/Banana6051/README.md

 Next to come (if I will have time):
 ===================================
-Angular directive that is used to show user twitt and directive to show user details.
+Angular directive that will show a twitt and directive to show user details.